 I have a lot of wonderful childhood memories of my dad.
-When we lived in Santa Rosa, California, he’d drive us to a small country store several times a week.
+When I was a young boy, he’d drive us to a small country store several times a week.
 I’d play outside the store, under the shade of a big oak tree, while my dad sat in his van.
 He slowly drank his beer to numb the feelings of shame and failure that plagued him his entire life.

 I also remember watching him use his extraordinary woodworking skills to build a chair, table, or other pieces of furniture from scratch.
 And I remember when he taught me how to ride a bicycle.
 He helped me push past the frustration and urged me to get back on the bike after I fell off again and again.
 One day he smiled triumphantly while yelling “Go!
 Go!” as I successfully made my first victory lap around the big yard at our motel.

 Then things took a dark turn.
 The yelling and threats happened more often.
 He would beat the hell out of me for minor things or for no reason at all.

 I remember getting beat on my 6th birthday for showing him a decoration I removed from my birthday cake.
 If I didn’t agree with something he said, I’d sometimes get a backhand across the face.

 He lost more and more jobs as his addiction to alcohol became increasingly worse.
 Eventually, he gave up working entirely.

 As time went by, his life and his relationships with those he loved sunk further and further into the abyss.